risingwavelabs/risingwave-docs/cloud/cluster-scale-a-cluster-manually.md

 After creating a cluster, you have the flexibility to scale its resources and capacity to meet your specific data processing and analysis needs.
 This can be achieved through two methods: increasing or decreasing the number of worker nodes (horizontal scaling) or adjusting the resource capacity of each node in the cluster (vertical scaling).

 :::note
-You can scale the clusters created in the Standard plan and the Invited plan.
+You can scale the clusters created in the Pro plan and the Enterprise plan.
 The Developer plan has a fixed number of nodes and resources.
 :::

 ## Scale your cluster